Our Story

 We mean relief.

-• Because the tattered stories of our lives—and the shipwreck of human history—are the very places Jesus said He could be found.
-To speak of Him, as Scripture shows us, is never to speak of Him in isolation.
+To speak of Jesus, as Scripture shows us, is never to speak of Him in isolation.
 It’s to speak of the Father and Spirit who are one with Him—and of all humanity.
 For in Him is “life” itself, our very existence, “the one in whom we live and move and have our being” (John 10; 14; Acts 17).

-This is why any version of “following Jesus” or “having real faith” that centers on perfecting your story or fixing society misses the point.
-It doesn’t just fail us; it fails Him.
-It fails Jesus because it undermines the reconciliation He already accomplished for everyone (Col 1:15-20).
+This misunderstanding doesn’t just fail us; it fails Jesus.
+It fails Him because it undermines the reconciliation He already accomplished for everyone (Col 1:15-20).
 And it fails the world because it offers a false hope—a hope dependent on what we’re doing and who we’re becoming, instead of the freedom found in who Jesus already is for us.

 • When we look to Jesus, we don’t see a teacher handing out bullet points or leading a study group.
 We see someone who asks questions, shares meals, and tells stories—open-ended conversations that invite people to wrestle, wonder, and discover.